benjsicam/nodejs-graphql-microservices/README.md

 PostgreSQL is used as the database and Redis is used as the cache.

-### Deployment
+## Deployment

 Deployment is done with containers in mind.
 A Docker Compose file along with Dockerfiles for each project are given to run the whole thing on any machine.
 For production, it's always recommended to use [Kubernetes](https://kubernetes.io/) for these kinds of microservices architecture to deploy in production.
-[Istio](https://istio.io/) takes care of service discovery, tracing and other observability requirements.
+[Istio](https://istio.io/) takes care of service discovery, distributed tracing and other observability requirements.

 ## How to Run